 9 Since May 2018, the State Administration for Market Regulation (SAMR) is responsible for Chinese merger control.

-10 Similarly, when assessing the three recent deals in the agricultural chemicals sector, the EC assessed the transactions on a priority or first-come, first-served basis.
-Dow/DuPont, which was the first transaction notified to the EC and which is discussed in greater detail below, was analysed in light of the market conditions that existed at the time of that notification so ChemChina's (then future) acquisition of Syngenta and Bayer's (then future) proposed acquisition of Monsanto were not taken into account.
+10 Similarly, when assessing the three recent deals in the agricultural chemicals sector, the EC assessed the transactions on a priority or first come, first served basis.
+Dow/DuPont, which was the first transaction notified to the EC and which is discussed in greater detail in Section II.ii, was analysed in light of the market conditions that existed at the time of that notification so ChemChina's (then future) acquisition of Syngenta and Bayer's (then future) proposed acquisition of Monsanto were not taken into account.
 When assessing Bayer's acquisition of Monsanto, the EC took account of both the Dow/DuPont and ChemChina/Syngenta deals and the remedies offered in those two proceedings.

 16 MOFCOM continued to impose additional behavioural remedies in international transactions.
-For example, in 2017, it imposed behavioural remedies in the Dow/DuPont case discussed below.
-In Broadcom/Brocade MOFCOM imposed a prohibition on tying or bundling of certain products in addition to remedies designed to maintain interoperability and confidentiality of business secrets, see http://english.mofcom.gov.cn/article/policyrelease/announcement/201709/20170902639616.shtml; remedies relating to interoperability and confidentiality were also imposed in both the European Union and the United States.
+For example, in 2017, it imposed behavioural remedies in the Dow/DuPont case discussed in Section II.ii.
+In Broadcom/Brocade, MOFCOM imposed a prohibition on tying or bundling of certain products in addition to remedies designed to maintain interoperability and confidentiality of business secrets, see http://english.mofcom.gov.cn/article/policyrelease/announcement/201709/20170902639616.shtml; remedies relating to interoperability and confidentiality were also imposed in both the EU and the US.

 17 Federal Register, op. cit.
 9, p.
 14,525, column 3.

 18 See MOFCOM Seagate/Samsung and WD/Viviti decisions, both at Paragraph 2.3.
 This procurement position was also noted in the EC Seagate/Samsung decision; see Paragraph 329.